Overview

 Helping Patients Reclaim Their Lives Through a Collaborative Approach

-Because chronic pain affects so many aspects of an individual’s life, pain management specialists collaborate with other Cleveland Clinic departments to develop and offer customized care plans for each patient.
+Because chronic pain affects so many aspects of an individual’s life, pain medicine specialists collaborate with other Cleveland Clinic departments to develop and offer a multidisciplinary approach to address care plans for each patient.

 Pain conditions we typically treat

-Cleveland Clinic’s Department of Pain Management treats chronic pain related to any type of disease, injury or accident including:
+Cleveland Clinic’s Spine and Pain Medicine team treats chronic pain related to any type of disease, injury or accident including:

 - Back and neck pain, including herniated discs, spinal stenosis, osteoarthritis and tumors